IVRL/Cluster/RunAI/README.md

 By default, the container only has access to its internal file system.
 To read or save some data, we will mount the ivrl drives.
 This is achieved by adding this to your yaml config file:

-* The claim names can be found by executing `kubectl get pvc -n runai-ivrl-{your gaspar username}` in your terminal.
+* The claim names can be found by executing `kubectl get pvc` in your terminal.

 ```yaml
 volumes: